Frequently Asked Questions

 why you require an extension.

-months, it is expected that requests for the claim file, medical
+is expected that requests for the claim file, medical appointments

-appointments and medical reports are attended to during this three
+and medical reports are attended to during this three month period,

-Once the extension request has been received, Q-COMP will make a
+Once the extension request has been received, the Workers'

 A Right of Appearance is the opportunity for the applicant to